renpy/renpyweb/README.md

 However the browser's JavaScript and WebAssembly are mono-threaded;
 those background tasks need to be done along with rendering the current frame, causing random delays.

-In addition, normally your computer runs the game and let it do what it wants until it quits.
-However the browser only gives control to the game to render a single image - and the game needs to give control back as soon as possible, ideally 60 times per second.
-Ren'Py's main loop is strongly recursive, and cannot be interrupted without rewriting half of Ren'Py.
-We were able to add specific stop/resume points using the Emterpreter technology, at the cost of performances in Python.
-Complex tasks hence take longer.

 To fix this, we need full threading support in the browser, so we can run Ren'Py in a thread without interrupting it (so we can ditch